 Use declarative device markup or browser filtering to affect how control properties are set based on device filter definitions.

 Provide a custom control adapter that lets you substitute an adapter life cycle method over the default life cycle method for a control.

 Besides adaptive rendering, other control behavior that could be adapted or specified according to a target device includes the following:

 In the default rendering of ASP.NET Web page, an instance of the HtmlTextWriter class is created and the RenderControl method is called recursively by using the parameter that is set to the instance of the HtmlTextWriter class.
 Each control in the page control hierarchy appends its markup to the end of the HtmlTextWriter object.
 The content of the resulting HtmlTextWriter is what is rendered to the resulting browser.

 When rendering HTML 3.2 content to clients, ASP.NET automatically uses the Html32TextWriter class.
 To determine the type of TextWriter object to use, the ASP.NET page framework queries the TagWriter property of the Browser object.

 By default, when you are working with browsers that support HTML 4.0 or later, ASP.NET pages and controls render markup that complies with the XHTML 1.0 Transitional standard.
 To specify whether ASP.NET renders markup that complies with XHTML standards, configure the xhtmlConformance Element (ASP.NET Settings Schema) in the Web.config file for your application.
-For more information about ASP.NET and XHTML, see XHTML Standards in Visual Studio and ASP.NET.
+For more information about ASP.NET and XHTML, see ASP.NET and XHTML.
 For more information about the page life cycle, see ASP.NET Page Life Cycle Overview.